-The face fly, Musca autumnalis, is the vector of T lacrymalis, T gulosa, and T skrjabini in North America.
+Thirteen species of Musca have been incriminated in the transmission of eyeworms in cattle and horses; however, only face flies (ie, M autumnalis and M larvipara) have been demonstrated, in both experimental and natural conditions, to act as vectors in the US, Canada, and Italy.
 Feeding habits of this fly include a preference for ocular secretions, which are ideal for transmission.
-The life cycle of Thelazia is as follows: female worms are ovoviviparous and discharge larvae into the ocular secretions; the larvae are ingested by the fly and become infective in 2–4 wk.
-Infective third-stage larvae emerge from the labellae of infected flies and are mechanically deposited in the host’s eye by the fly during feeding.
-Development of sexually mature worms takes 1–4 wk in cattle, depending on worm species, and 10–11 wk for T lacrymalis in horses.
-Infections may be found year-round, but clinical disease outbreaks, particularly in cattle, usually are associated with warm season activities of the flies.
+The life cycle of Thelazia is as follows: female worms are ovoviviparous and discharge larvae into the ocular secretions; the larvae are ingested by the fly and become infective in 2–4 weeks.
+Infective third-stage larvae emerge from the labella of infected flies and are mechanically deposited in the eye of the host by the fly during feeding.
+Development of sexually mature worms takes 1–4 weeks in cattle, depending on worm species, and 10–11 weeks for T lacrymalis in horses.
+Infections may be found year-round; however, clinical signs, particularly in cattle, are usually associated with warm-season activities of the flies.
 Thelazia sp larvae may overwinter in face flies.
-Infection rates generally tend to increase with advancing host age, although some studies report maximal levels in hosts 2–3 yr old.
+Infection rates generally tend to increase with advancing host age, although some studies report maximal levels in hosts 2–3 years old.

 Asymptomatic infections in horses and cattle appear to be typical of thelaziasis in North America.
-Infection may be encountered incidentally during surgery or at necropsy.
+Infection may be encountered incidentally during surgery or at necropsy examination.
 However, Thelazia infections in cattle in North America may not always be innocuous.
-They may produce mild conjunctivitis, excessive lacrimation, localized edema, corneal clouding, and occasionally, subconjunctival cysts.
-In Europe and Asia, thelaziasis is commonly associated with severe clinical manifestations, including conjunctivitis, photophobia, and keratitis.
-Characteristically, there is chronic conjunctivitis with lymphoid hyperplasia and a seromucoid exudate.
+They may produce mild conjunctivitis, excessive lacrimation, localized edema, keratitis, corneal clouding, and occasionally, subconjunctival cysts.
+In Europe and Asia, thelaziasis is commonly associated with severe clinical signs, including conjunctivitis, photophobia, and keratitis.
+Characteristically, there is chronic conjunctivitis, with lymphoid hyperplasia and a seromucoid exudate.

 Fly control measures, directed especially against the face fly, aid in the control of thelaziasis in cattle and horses.
 Cattle on dry, open pastures have fewer face flies than those on pastures where shade and water are present.